For urgent consular assistance call

 People have been killed and seriously injured in widespread violent protests.
 More police have been sent to the region.

-Maoist insurgents, known as Naxalites, often attack rural and forested areas of the state of Chhattisgarh.
+Maoist insurgents, known as Naxalites, have attacked rural and forested areas of the state of Chhattisgarh.

 There is a risk of Naxalite violence in border regions of: